openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

    ![Screenshot of Config Builder Insight](../../images/Insight_ConfigBuilder.png)

-- Click the cock-wheel to open Insight settings.
+- Click the cog-wheel to open Insight settings.
 - In settings click button 'Insight pairing' on top of the screen.
 All bluetooth devices that are found will be displayed.
  - On the Insight pump go to Menu > Settings > Communication > Add Device.
 The following screen should be displayed on your pump.